gamaraala666/PBR-textures-for-Clarisse/README.md

 # PBR-textures-for-Clarisse
 Create the relevant mapFile nodes and other nodes to connect an existing PBR texture set on disk.

+## Usage:
-Open the .py file and at the top change the path to your custom texture library folder.
+1. Open the .py file and at the top change the path to your custom texture library folder.
 Below this you can also add your own custom suffixes for the textures.
+2. Add a shelf item in clarisse and point to this script.
+Use the given png to dress up the button.

 The "features" of the script..